 - Meatlovers pizza.
-Turn this into a meatza casserole by add ground beef, low carb meatballs, sausage, etc. Bonus: most of these are no carb pizza ingredients!
+Turn this into a meatzza casserole by add ground beef, keto meatballs, sausage, etc. Bonus: most of these are no carb pizza ingredients!

 - Mexican pizza.
-Add in some of your taco favorites, like salsa and shredded chicken — take some notes from my low carb Mexican casserole.
+Add in some of your taco favorites, like salsa and shredded chicken — take some notes from my keto Mexican casserole.

 Low carb + pizza?!
 Yup, it’s on the menu, and you have OPTIONS!